schaecsn/ARD-mediathek-cli/README.md

 ```

-## Pass a channel to have it played in ffplay:
+## A passed channel is played in ffplay

 ```
 $ mediathek arte &